 - Evaluate individuals with conditions or concerns related to community environment exposures.

-Together with D-H case managers in the Workers’ Compensation Center, our team of occupational health specialists are experienced and skilled in interacting with everyone from injured workers and families to insurance companies and government agencies, and work collaboratively to provide the best possible care and outcomes for employees.
+Together with D-H case managers in the Workers’ Compensation Center, our team of occupational health specialists is experienced and skilled in interacting with everyone from injured workers and families to insurance companies and government agencies.
+We work collaboratively to provide the best possible care and outcomes for employees.